Ikaw Lang ang Iibigin: Plot

 Still suspicious about his wife's past with Rigor, Roman investigates Victoria and learns of their previous relationship.
 Furious at her lies, he considers banishing her.
 Carlos is pained to see his mother suffer, but he discovers his true paternity.
 The significance of this new information terrifies him.
 Concerned over losing his wealth and status, Carlos seeks his father Rigor's help to protect his mother's secret and eliminate Gabriel from their lives.

 Fighting off Rigor's advances, Victoria bounces off the rails of the hotel exit stairwell, falling several floors to her death.
 However, the suspicious death is blamed on Gabriel.
 Despite Carlos and Rigor's collusion implicating Gabriel with paid witnesses and manufactured evidence, Gabriel has a solid alibi to refute the charges and is cleared.

 The worlds of the two men collide when Lydia discovers Gabriel's true paternity and admits the truth to Roman, who orders DNA tests for Carlos and Gabriel.
 The DNA results confirm Gabriel is Roman's real son and not Carlos.
 Roman proceeds to officially name Gabriel as his son, who now shares the same legal status as Carlos.
 Carlos is not pleased with recent developments and schemes with Rigor to bring down Gabriel.
-Roman suspects Rigor has direct knowledge about Victoria's death, Maila's accident, and with her kidnapping and subsequent fatal accident.
+Roman suspects Rigor has direct knowledge about Victoria's death, Maila's debilitation, and with her kidnapping and subsequent fatal accident.
 Escalating conflicts between the brothers lead Roman to expel Carlos from the family and the company.

 Roman grants Gabriel a management position in the company and Gabriel flourishes as a Dela Vega.
-Carlos, on the other hand, gambles and loses his ₽100 million inheritance and his wife Isabel (Coleen Garcia) suffers a mid term miscarriage.
+Carlos, on the other hand, squanders his ₽100 million inheritance through gambling and his wife Isabel (Coleen Garcia) suffers a mid term miscarriage.
 He blames all his misfortunes on Gabriel and vows to destroy him.

 Without access to the Dela Vega resources to pay his massive gambling debt, Carlos and Rigor strike a deal with a loan shark.
-They intercept an illegal courier carrying a large cache of smuggled diamonds belonging to a South African syndicate.
+They intercept an illegal courier carrying a large cache of smuggled diamonds belonging to an African syndicate.
 Carlos discovers the illegal stash, steals some of the diamonds and plants the leftover cache in Gabriel's car to implicate him with the syndicate.
-As expected, the syndicate kidnaps Gabriel and try to kill him but he escapes with the help of Sylvia (Isay Alvarez-Seña), a neighbor who is suspiciously following him.
-Sylvia turns out to be Clara Rivera, his birth mother, who was secretly looking after him.
+As expected the syndicate kidnaps Gabriel and attempt to kill him, but he escapes with the help of Sylvia (Isay Alvarez-Seña), a neighbor who had suspiciously been watching the syndicate as they followed Gabriel.
+Sylvia turns out to be Clara Rivera, Gabriel's birth mother, who had been secretly keeping an eye on him.